 Both Coinbase and Gemini entice new customers with sign-up offers of $10 of free bitcoin Once signed up, beginners can very easily buy their crypto with bank transfers or credit/debit card payments.
 These exchange platforms both charge high fees based on their convenience, with Coinbase charging customers 3.99% for credit or debit card payments, whilst Gemini comes out (ever so slightly less) at 3.49%.

 However, trading fees can be reduced on either exchange by heading across to their more advanced trading platforms, Coinbase Pro or Gemini ActiveTrader.
-With Coinbase Pro, users will be able to reduce their fees to 0.5% whereas Gemini ActiveTrader users will be paying a maximum of 0.35%.
+With Coinbase Pro, users can reduce their fees to 0.5%, whereas Gemini ActiveTrader users will be paying a maximum of 0.35%.

-With both Coinbase and Gemini being safe and easy to use, it’s hard to find a clear winner and both have their advantages.
-However, if you’re interested in saving yourself on fees, then Gemini will come out on top.
+With both Coinbase and Gemini being safe and easy to use, it’s hard to find a clear winner, and both have their advantages.
+However, if you’re interested in saving on fees, Gemini will come out on top.